-The Company intends to own these portfolios of real estate-related assets until their maturities and accounts for these transactions on its Consolidated Balance Sheet as financing facilities.
+The Company accounts for these transactions on its Consolidated Balance Sheet as financing facilities.
 The Company's CDOs are VIEs for which the Company is the primary beneficiary and are consolidated in the Company's Financial Statements accordingly.
 The investment grade tranches are treated as secured financings, and are non-recourse to the Company.

-During the year ended December 31, 2011, the Company purchased, at a discount, approximately \$21.3 million of investment grade rated Class B, C, D, E and F notes originally issued by its three
+During the year ended December 31, 2012, the Company purchased, at a discount, \$66.2 million of investment grade rated Class B, C, D, E, F, G and H notes originally issued by its CDO II and CDO III issuing entities for a price of \$35.8 million from third party investors and recorded a net gain on extinguishment of debt of \$30.5 million in its 2012 Consolidated Statement of Operations.

-CDO issuing entities for a price of \$10.4 million from third party investors and recorded a net gain on extinguishment of debt of \$10.9 million from these transactions in its 2011 Consolidated Statement of Operations.
+During the year ended December 31, 2011, the Company purchased, at a discount, \$21.3 million of investment grade rated Class B, C, D, E and F notes originally issued by its three CDO issuing entities for a price of \$10.4 million from third party investors and recorded a net gain on extinguishment of debt of \$10.9 million from these transactions in its 2011 Consolidated Statement of Operations.

-During the year ended December 31, 2010, the Company purchased, at a discount, approximately \$67.7 million of investment grade rated Class A2, B, C, D, E, F and G notes originally issued by its three CDO issuing entities for a price of \$22.8 million from third party investors, except for a \$15.0 million Class B note which was purchased from the Company's manager, ACM, for a price of approximately \$6.2 million.
+During the year ended December 31, 2010, the Company purchased, at a discount, \$67.7 million of investment grade rated Class A2, B, C, D, E, F and G notes originally issued by its three CDO issuing entities for a price of \$22.8 million from third party investors, except for a \$15.0 million Class B note which was purchased from the Company's manager, ACM, for a price of approximately \$6.2 million.
 In 2010, ACM purchased this note from a third party investor for approximately \$6.2 million.
 The Company recorded a net gain on extinguishment of debt of \$44.8 million from these transactions in its 2010 Consolidated Statement of Operations.

-In February 2010, the Company re-issued its own CDO bonds it had acquired throughout 2009 with an aggregate face amount of approximately \$42.8 million as part of an exchange for the retirement of \$114.1 million of its junior subordinated notes.
-During 2009, the Company's purchase of the approximately \$42.8 million of investment grade rated Class B, C, F, G and H notes originally issued by its three CDO issuing entities resulted in a net gain on extinguishment of debt of \$31.0 million recorded in its 2009 Consolidated Statement of Operations.
-The exchange transaction resulted in the recording of \$65.2 million of additional CDO debt, of which \$42.3 million represents the portion of the Company's CDO bonds that were exchanged and \$22.9 million represents the estimated interest due on the reissued bonds through their maturity, of which \$21.6 million remains at December 31, 2011.
+In 2010, the Company re-issued its own CDO bonds it had acquired throughout 2009 with an aggregate face amount of approximately \$42.8 million as part of an exchange for the retirement of \$114.1 million of its junior subordinated notes.
+This transaction resulted in the recording of \$65.2 million of additional CDO debt, of which \$42.3 million represents the portion of the Company's CDO bonds that were exchanged and \$22.9 million represents the estimated interest due on the reissued bonds through their maturity, of which \$20.8 million remains at December 31, 2012.
 See "Junior Subordinated Notes" below for further details.